Overview

 One of the core functions of GradTrak is to check whether the student has fulfilled his/her degree requirement.

-of the application, GradTrak currently only has course information of 3 Computer Science major Focus Areas, namely:
+As of v1.4 of the application, GradTrak currently only has course information of 3 Computer Science major Focus Areas, namely:

 -